Corporate website of Orient Corporation

 The maximum amount of remuneration for Directors (Audit & Supervisory Board Members) was resolved at the 62nd Ordinary General Meeting of Shareholders held on June 24, 2022 to be 120 million yen or less per year.
 As of the close of the 62nd Ordinary General Meeting of Shareholders held on June 24, 2022, there were 5 directors (including 3 outside directors).

-5. At the Company, Tetsuo Iimori, President and Representative Director, determines the details of individual fixed remuneration and performance-linked remuneration for directors (excluding directors who are members of the Audit Committee) within the total amount of remuneration approved at the General Meeting of Shareholders, based on a resolution delegated by the Board of Directors.
+5. At the Company, Makoto Umemiya, President and Representative Director, determines the details of individual fixed remuneration and performance-linked remuneration for directors (excluding directors who are members of the Audit Committee) within the total amount of remuneration approved at the General Meeting of Shareholders, based on a resolution delegated by the Board of Directors.
 The Company determines the details of individual fixed remuneration and performance-linked remuneration for each director (excluding directors who are members of the Audit Committee) within the total amount of remuneration approved at the General Meeting of Shareholders.
 The reason for delegating these authorities is to evaluate the performance and other aspects of the divisions in charge of each Director (excluding Directors who are members of the Audit and Supervisory Committee), while taking into consideration the Company's overall performance and other factors.
 The reason for delegating these authorities is that the Company has determined that the President and Representative Director is the appropriate person to evaluate the performance, etc. of the divisions in charge of each Director (excluding Directors who are Audit Committee Members) while taking into consideration the performance, etc. of the Company as a whole.
 In order to ensure that such authority is properly exercised by the President and CEO, decisions are made in accordance with the remuneration system established in advance based on the consultation and report of the Nomination and Remuneration Committee.
 The Board of Directors has determined that the content of the amount of remuneration for each individual director (excluding directors who are members of the Audit and Supervisory Committee) is in line with such decision-making policy.

 6. Individual compensation for each director (Audit & Supervisory Board Member) is determined by consultation among all Audit & Supervisory Board Members within the total amount of compensation approved by the General Meeting of Shareholders.

-For details, please refer to the following “Notice of Convocation of the 64th Ordinary General Meeting of Shareholders” on page 66 and thereafter.
+For details, please refer to the following “Notice of Convocation of the 65th Ordinary General Meeting of Shareholders” on page 50 and thereafter.

-Ensuring diversity among core personnel in the company
+Ensuring Diversity among Core Personnel in the Company

 Views on Ensuring Diversity